Preparing for the European Sustainability Reporting Standards (ESRS): What companies need to know

 Twelve Finalized European Sustainability Reporting Standards

-The ESRS include 12 finalized standards, which span governance and strategy that address material sustainability topics, the impacts, risks and opportunities of these topics, and quantitative metrics and targets.
+The ESRS include 12 finalized standards, which span governance and strategy that address material sustainability topics, the impacts, risks, and opportunities of these topics, as well as quantitative metrics and targets.

 Cross-cutting standards: General